muhanabegum/DataScienceFieldAnalysis/README.md

 In addition I have also included the Jupyter Notebook file along with the Python file.
 (You can view the Jupyter Notebook to get a full glance at all the charts and tables).

-If you have Streamlit, you can download my file and view my data web page.
+If you have Streamlit, you can download my file and also view my data web page that way.
 Below are some images that provide a preview to my app.

 First, we have the front page.
 ![image1](https://github.com/muhanabegum/DataScienceFieldAnalysis/blob/master/images/1.PNG)